A physics-informed neural network for modeling fracture without gradient damage: formulation, application, and assessment: Introduction

 The PINN and physics-informed machine learning-based damage and fracture modeling work in the literature is limited to small strains, and these PINNs directly incorporate the gradient damage formulation.
-Further, due to the meshless nature of PINNs \citep{PINNmeshless1}, the gradient damage formulation utilized primarily for numerical reasons (to eliminate mesh dependency in FEM), is not necessary.
-The main contributions of this work are:
+Further, due to the meshless nature of PINNs \citep{PINNmeshless1}, the gradient damage formulation utilized primarily for numerical reasons (to eliminate mesh dependency in FEM) is not necessary.